 With the chronograph that we use to speed test all the crossbows that pass our review table, we registered speeds in the range of 345-405 FPS with the Carbon Express Pile Driver arrows.
 The crossbow is very accurate, after getting used to the crossbow I repeatedly stuck the arrows in a 6″ bullseye out to 65 yards.

 The RM405 also shoots very silently thanks to its pre-installed string stoppers and dampeners, they significantly reduce bow noise and they absorb shock and vibration upon release.

 Arrows & Broadheads

 If you want some fine extra arrows with good broadheads for big game hunting to accompany the RM405.
-Then I would like to recommend you to buy a six-pack of Carbon express PileDrivers(442-grain) and equip them with Montec M3 100gr broadheads(100-grain.)
+Then I would like to recommend you to buy an extra six-pack of Carbon express PileDrivers(442-grain) and equip them with Montec M3 100gr broadheads(100-grain.)

-This package does not include a shoulder sling so I would recommend buying a cheap but decent quality shoulder sling.
+The package also comes without a shoulder sling so I would recommend buying a cheap but decent quality shoulder sling.
 I picked the Southland Archery Universal Black Padded Crossbow Sling.